- Opens: Monday 5 September 2022

 - Funding: Home fee, Equipment costs, Travel costs, Stipend

 OverviewA 4-year PhD studentship is available at the University of Strathclyde, fully funded by EPSRC and Leonardo UK.
 It focuses on fundamental and algorithmic research into novel neuromorphic spiking neural network processing for infra-red event-driven cameras.
-This is a full-time PhD programme, starting no later than 1 October 2023.
+This is a full-time PhD programme.

 To be considered for the project, candidates must be highly motivated and should possess a 1st Class Honours undergraduate degree or MSc Distinction (or international equivalent) in: